-The National Gallery Podcast: Episode Nine
+The National Gallery Podcast Bonus Track: Episode Nine, July 2007

 In the July 2007 podcast, from the slave trade to smiling Dutchmen - two new exhibitions: 'Dutch Portraits: The Age of Rembrandt and Frans Hals' and 'Scratch the Surface'.
 Plus singing bus drivers hit the Gallery.

 Miranda Hinkley (in the studio): Hello, I’m Miranda Hinkley.
 In this episode of the National Gallery Podcast: a new exhibition opens to mark the bicentenary of the act of parliament which abolished the slave trade.
 Artist Yinka Shonibare NBE explains why his contribution teams polemic with playfulness.
 And: